 Have Your HVAC System Serviced

 Your central air system will do more work during the summer months.
 To make sure it does so efficiently, it needs to be well maintained.
 A simple freeing up of a clogged air filter can improve your air conditioning efficiency by up to 15%.
 The money you spend on the servicing will be well worth it during the summer months.
+Make sure your system matches efficiency requirements by the EIA.

 This is especially important in an electricity market that is deregulated like Texas.
 It means you can shop around for the best plans, based on your power usage habits.
 Before deciding on any plan, compare it with what you pay now and see how much you can save.
 You could be surprised to discover you could save up to $50 a month, especially during the summer months!